Skip to main content

 Before winter arrives, schedule a maintenance inspection with Central Oregon Heating, Cooling, Plumbing & Electrical.
 During the appointment, one of our technicians will check your HVAC system for faulty components and wear.
 We will clean and lubricate the parts.
 If there are any repairs required, we will discuss our recommendations with you and then get started on them right away.

 Routine maintenance can prevent the majority of repairs.
 Additionally, regular maintenance can improve your air conditioner’s energy efficiency and save a significant amount on your power bills.
-Through our maintenance plan, you can simplify your HVAC care and ensure your AC is fully ready for cold weather to arrive.
+Through our membership plan, you can simplify your HVAC care and ensure your AC is fully ready for cold weather to arrive.

 When Should You Get Your AC Ready for Winter?